dimagi/django-field-audit/README.md

   Implementing these remaining methods remains a task for the future, see **TODO** below.
 All four methods do support `audit_action=AuditAction.IGNORE` usage, however.
+- All audited methods use transactions to ensure changes to audited models are only committed to the database if audit events are successfully created and saved as well.

 #### Bootstrap events for models with existing records